 Case Study: Berry Bros. & Rudd

 Lone Worker Solutions has deployed Safe Hub at specialist wine suppliers Berry Bros. & Rudd.
 We’ll be safeguarding the company’s delivery drivers via our advanced smartphone app.
 This offers a full range of emergency, proactive and reactive support.

-Established in the 17th century, Berry Bros. & Rudd is Britain’s oldest wine and spirit merchants with a range of over 4,000 wines and spirits.
-The company has chosen to deploy Lone Worker Solutions’s mobile phone app to protect its delivery drivers, who operate from the company’s Basingstoke warehouse.
+Berry Bros. & Rudd has chosen to deploy the Safe Hub App to protect its delivery drivers, who operate from the company’s Basingstoke warehouse.
 As the warehouse stores over 1 million bottles of wine and spirits, drivers are often responsible for transporting stock of significant value to retail and trade customers.
-As a result, Berry Bros. & Rudd liked the range of protection features which our app offers.
-In particular, drivers will get lone worker protection both on the road and when they arrive back at the warehouse.

-Berry Bros. & Rudd were attracted both to the periodic welfare check provided by the Safe Check feature, giving peace of mind to drivers on the road.
-This periodic welfare check allows lone working drivers to confirm their status via an automated response at pre-set intervals.
-Additionally, Berry Bros. & Rudd anticipates that Worker Down will provide useful reactive support feature in the event of a driver falling or being involved in an accident.
+Berry Bros. & Rudd were particularly attracted to the periodic welfare check provided by the Safe Check feature, giving peace of mind to drivers on the road.
+Safe Check allows lone working drivers to confirm their status via an automated response at pre-set intervals.